marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

   /dev/sda2  vg1  lvm2 a--  744.19g 718.62g 22839   975          0 free
 ```

-Luckily, this case is rather easy: PEs from 22494 to 22838 (345 PEs) are allocated for tmp
+PEs belonging to the same LVs are normally clustered together as shown in the output above.
-and swap.
-These should be moved right after var, starting from PE 473 until 817.
+PEs from 22494 to 22838 (345 PEs) are allocated for tmp and swap.
+These should be moved right
-This operation can be accomplished with *pvmove* command, which should result in
+after var, starting from PE 473 until 817.
+This operation can be accomplished with
-the following situation.
+*pvmove* command.

 ```text
 [root@localhost tmp]# pvmove --alloc anywhere /dev/sda2:22494:22838 /dev/sda2:473-817